open-horizon/exchange-api/README.md

 - The properties used for advertising and searching should always have its value element be a string.
 For example the memory property value should be `"300"` instead of `300`.
 This is because scalatra is automatically converting the json to scala data structures, and i don't know how to have the data structures that vary in type.

+## Changes Between v1.21.0 and v1.22.0 (not done yet)

+- Added DELETE /devices/{id}/agreements and DELETE /agbots/{id}/agreements to delete all of the agreements of a device/agbot
+- Added GET /(devices|agbots)/{id}?attribute={attrname} to get a single attribute of the device/agbot resource
+- Added PATCH /(devices|agbots)/{id} to set a single attribute of the device/agbot resource

 ## Changes Between v1.20.0 and v1.21.0

 - adjusted debug logging to be more helpful and less verbose